Canon 6D vs Nikon D7100

 It is notable that the 6D offers wifi support, while the D7100 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 6D or the Nikon D7100 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 6D:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better low-light sensitivity: Requires less light for good images (0.9 stops ISO advantage).

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.71x vs 0.63x).

 - Longer lasting: Can take more shots (1090 versus 950) on a single battery charge.

 - Easier geotagging: Features an internal GPS sensor to log localization data.

 - Easier file upload: Has wifi built in for automatic backup or image transfer to the web.